 Fast 482 visa processing times depend on the lodgement of well-prepared sponsorship, nomination, and visa applications so that they include all supporting documents required to meet the detailed legislative criteria which must be assessed.
 This includes evidence that the duties of the position are a genuine match for an occupation on the list, stringent Labour Market Testing requirements have been satisfied, that the salary to be paid is the Annual Market Salary for the nominated position, among many other requirements.

-Other options for fast processing of 482 applications are also available by becoming an Accredited Sponsor which are afforded priority processing by Ministerial Direction No. 77.
+Other options for fast processing of 482 applications are also available by becoming an Accredited Sponsor which is afforded priority processing by Ministerial Direction No. 77.
 As part of the introduction of the 482 visa program on 18 March 2018, the Accredited Sponsor program was also extended to ensure more Australian businesses can access priority processing of 482 applications.
 Under the new requirements, a low risk, low volume employer of non-Australian workers with a turnover of more than $4M, that has been a sponsor for at least 1 year and sponsored at least 1 person in the last 2 years, may be able to access priority processing in less than 5 days or even auto grants in some circumstances.

 Ministerial Direction No. 77 – Order for processing applications lodged under the Temporary Skilled Shortage (TSS) visa (subclass 482) determines the order of priority processing which must be followed by the Department of Home Affairs.